How Data-Driven Insights Are Transforming B2B Targeting Tactics

 As a marketer, you should start by looking at website traffic metrics.

-Your website traffic will answer some key questions, like how users reach your website and which devices they’re using.
+Your website traffic will answer key questions, such as how users reach your site and which devices they use.
 Moreover, site traffic can give you the first demographic glimpses into your target audience if you haven’t performed any in-depth targeting before.

 For instance, you’ll learn where your site visitors are geographically located.
 This is crucial data because it can inform a host of other marketing efforts.